imTigger/webapp-hardware-bridge/README.md

 ## Known Issue

-- Browser refuse to connect to non-Secure WebSocket server Firefox Workaround: Change "network.websocket.allowInsecureFromHTTPS" to true in about:config
+- Browser refuse to connect to non-Secure WebSocket webSocketServer Firefox Workaround: Change "network.websocket.allowInsecureFromHTTPS" to true in about:config

 ## FAQs